-As with any life insurance policy, key man policies have three primary roles:
+As with any life insurance policy, a key man policy has three primary roles:

-- Owner: This is the person or entity that purchases the life insurance policy and typically pays the premiums.
+- Owner: The person or entity that purchases the life insurance policy and pays the premiums.
 The owner has the right to transfer, sell or change the terms of the policy.

-- Insured: This is the person upon whose death the policy would pay the death benefit.
-Therefore, premiums are directly tied to the health and lifestyle of the insured.
+- Insured: The person upon whose death the policy would pay the death benefit.
+Therefore, premiums are directly tied to the health and lifestyle of the insured employee.

-- Beneficiary: This is the person or entity that would receive the death benefit should the insured pass away during the period of coverage.
+- Beneficiary: The person or entity that would receive the death benefit, should the insured employee pass away during the period of coverage.

 Key man life insurance differs from other life insurance policies in that the business is both the owner and the beneficiary of the policy.
-The employee essentially has no rights or active participation in the policy.
-However, the business is legally required to notify the insured employee of its intent to purchase coverage on the employee, provide them with details of the policy, and obtain their written permission before purchasing it.
-All of this can be done using an Employer Owned Life Insurance Acknowledgement and Consent Form, which can be obtained from the insurer.
+The employee essentially has no rights or participation in the policy.
+However, the business must notify the employee of its intent to purchase coverage, provide details of the policy and obtain written permission from the employee before purchasing it.
+All of this can be done using an Employer Owned Life Insurance Acknowledgement and Consent form, which can be obtained from the insurer.

 Any type of life insurance policy can be structured as key man life insurance, including either of the two primary categories of life insurance:

 - Term life insurance: Term life insurance provides coverage for a predetermined amount of time, such as 10 or 20 years, and is significantly less expensive than permanent life insurance.
 Typically, for a key man policy, the term is tied to a specific date, such as the employee’s expected retirement, or a projected timeline, like how long it might take to rebuild a sales team.